-Using a CD-ROM or DVD-ROM drive
+Using a CD-ROM drive

-Your computer has a preinstalled CD-ROM or DVD-ROM drive.
-These drives can play back or read from a CD or DVD disc but cannot write information to it.
-CD-ROM or DVD-ROM drives use industry-standard, 12 cm (4.75-inch) CDs.
+Your computer might have a preinstalled CD-ROM drive.
+These drives can play back or read from a CD disc but cannot write information to it.
+CD-ROM drives use industry-standard, 12 cm (4.75-inch) CDs.

-Follow these guidelines when using a CD-ROM or DVD-ROM drive:
+Follow these guidelines when using a CD-ROM drive:

 - Do not place the drive where there is:

 - High temperature

 - High humidity

 - Excessive dust

 - Excessive vibration or sudden shock

 - An inclined surface

 - Direct sunlight

-- Do not insert any object other than a CD or DVD into the drive.
+- Do not insert any object other than a CD into the drive.

-- Before moving the computer, remove the CD or DVD from the drive.
+- Before moving the computer, remove the CD from the drive.

-Handling a CD or DVD disc
+Handling a CD disc

-When handling a CD or DVD disc, follow these guidelines:
+When handling a CD disc, follow these guidelines: